 In Xamarin Studio, these values can be set via Project Options, under the Build…Android Applications tab, as shown in the following screenshot:

-In Visual Studio 2012, these values can be set in the Android Manifest tab of the Project Properties, as shown in the following screenshot:
+In Visual Studio 2013, these values can be set in the Android Manifest section of Project Properties, as shown in the following screenshot:

 Compile the Application for Release